rowbypierre/database_design_instagram/design/readme.md

 The schema is designed with relationships that allow for comprehensive data analysis and reporting:
 - Books are linked to authors and genres for easy categorization.
 - Loans and returns are tied to patrons and books to track the borrowing lifecycle.
-- Staff actions are recorded in relation to checkouts and returns to monitor activity and performance.
+- Staff actions are recorded in relation to checkouts, returns, books, patrons, loans, and staff records to monitor activity and performance.

 ## Technical Specifications
 The database utilizes: